GreenReimu/programming10/README.md

 %%@@@%#**#######@@%+++++++++++++++++++++**+++***+++++++++++++++++++====+================+++++*@@@@@@
 %%@%%#*#%######%@*+++++++++++++++++++*++***++*++++++++++++++++++++++=====================+++*@@@@@@@

-Mr Tam out lord and saviour
+Mr Tam our lord and saviour